5 cautionary tales to help you avoid a dig mistake!

 This story starts off with a routine that every realtor goes through once they acquire a client.
 The realtor hired a third party to put up a for-sale sign for her new listing.
 She used her regular supplier, without providing any details other than the address of the house.

 The sign post installer was no novice; he had installed many for-sale posts for realtors.
 They had actually installed a sign at the same address a month ago.
 This time they damaged a gas line.
-Whenever anyone is doing any ground disturbance on your property, make sure they have a ticket—even when it’s just a simple for-sale sign or a contractor that’s been hired by someone else.
+Remember, before anyone disturbs the ground on any property, even if it’s only a for-sale sign post, someone must contact BC 1 Call.

 4. The Bobcat Operator’s Tale